lljbash/clangd-tidy/README.md

                         index also uses this many workers. [default: 1] --clangd-executable CLANGD_EXECUTABLE
-                        Clangd executable. [default: clangd]
+                        Clangd executable. [default: clangd] --query-driver QUERY_DRIVER
+                        Comma separated list of globs for white-listing gcc- compatible drivers that are safe to execute.
+Drivers matching any of these globs will be used to extract system includes. e.g.
+                        `/usr/bin/**/clang-*,/path/to/repo/**/g++-*`.

 generic options:
   -V, --version         Show program's version number and exit.